 While developing the smn trading system we have been very careful to avoid such optimization failures.
 Every market is treated the same way.
 We have proofed the significance of our functions and parameters by long time real trading experiences rather than by tremendous historical simulated return.

 Experience has shown that by using trend following programs significant revenues are achievable on a long term basis.
 Trend following assumes that markets frequently show strong trends whereas during phases of lateral trends it is tough to avoid false signals.
 The major challenge in developing a successful trend following system is to generate as few as possible false signals during lateral trends by still catching the significant trends to gain high profits.
 A good trend following program must be primarily designed to not miss the profits from significant trends.
 Good opportunities often exist only once a year.
 Hence it is crucial to be disciplined and to follow strict rules when executing the generated signals.
 Any trend missed has a negative impact to the overall revenue.

 Since we cannot look into the future false signals can’t be avoided.
-The long term hit ratio of a trading system typically is marginally below 50% and the ratio from an average profit to an average loss is between 2:1 and 3:1 which means that on average the system gains twice to triple as much on a profitable trade then it loses in a false trade.
+The long term hit ratio of a trading system typically is marginally below 50% and the ratio from an average profit to an average loss is between 2:1 and 3:1 (Source: SMN; calculation based on historical trade data of SMN Diversified Futures Fund; 10 years look back period) which means that on average the system gains twice to triple as much on a profitable trade then it loses in a false trade.

 Profits from trend following can only be achieved in a volatile market environment in connection with an identified trend.
 Anti-cyclical (contrarian) trading – enter into positions – is problematic because it is very difficult to predict or find the turning points in a market.
 The probability to enter a position on high or low is outmost impossible but catching a trend sooner or later is much more likely from a probability point of view.